securingdev/infosec_mentors_project/README.md

-#The InfoSec Mentors Project
+# The InfoSec Mentors Project
 Building a community for those that both seek out and provide mentorship in Information Security.
+Located at [infosecmentors.net](https://infosecmentors.net/).

-##Mission Statement:
+## Mission Statement:
 It is the mission of the InfoSec Mentors Project to provide a platform through which individuals might more easily obtain, and provide, mentorship within the Information Security community.
 Our goal is to help connect those seeking to